 If you love piling up points on your

-rewards credit card, the prospect of paying tuition, taxes and other
+rewards credit card, the prospect of paying college tuition, taxes and other

 already discovered, you will probably have to pay an extra "convenience

 As a rule of thumb, the fees negate

-the value of any miles earned as well as cash back rewards, which usually top
+the value of any miles earned as well as cash back

-fee.
+1.89 percent convenience fee (also called a transaction fee).
 And let's say you amassed 60,000 miles and spent them to fly

 economy to Europe.
 You'll be paying $1,134 (60,000 x .0189), which is no bargain,

 says Brian Kelly, founder of ThePointsGuy.com.